Validating with a Raspberry Pi: Guide

 - Basic understanding of the command line

-⚠️ You will need an SSD to run the Nimbus (without an SSD drive you have absolutely no chance of syncing the Ethereum blockchain).
+You will need an SSD to run the Nimbus: mechanical hard drives are typically too slow to run an Ethereum node.
 You have two options:

 In both cases, avoid low quality SSD disks (the SSD is a key component of your node and can drastically affect both the performance and sync time).
 Keep in mind that you need to plug the disk to an USB 3.0 port (the blue port).